 Navigate Stages of a Business Process Flow

-This post describes, at a high level, how to programmatically navigate stages of a business process flow (BPF).
-It also describes how to control what’s presented on the Dynamics 365 form at each of these stages.
-This will be achieved by describing how the following example was implemented.
+This post provides a high level description of how to programmatically navigate the stages of a business process flow (BPF).
+It also explains how to control what is presented on the Dynamics 365 form at each stage.
+This will be achieved by describing the implementation of the following example

 Consider the following Dynamics 365 form (Figures 1 & 2) which includes a simple approval BPF.